Truth, Justice and Reconciliation Commission of Kenya: Mandate of the TJRC

-The Truth, Justice, and Reconciliation Commission of Kenya has the ability to investigate, analyse, and report on what happened between 1963 and 2008 in regards to gross violations of human rights, economic crimes, illegal acquisition of public land, marginalisation of communities, ethnic violence, the context in which the crimes occurred, and educate the public about its work.
+The Truth, Justice, and Reconciliation Commission has the ability to investigate, analyse, and report on what happened between 1963 and 2008 in regards to gross violations of human rights, economic crimes, illegal acquisition of public land, marginalisation of communities, ethnic violence, the context in which the crimes occurred, and educate the public about its work.
 The TJRC does not, however, have the power to prosecute.
 They can recommend prosecutions, reparations for victims, institutional changes, and amnesty in exchange for truth for perpetrators who did not commit gross human rights violations.

 The TJRC investigates, analyses, and reports on human rights abuses, economic crimes, illegal acquisition of land, marginalisation of communities, and ethnic violence.
 In terms of justice, lack of retributive justice has been a source of concern for many Kenyans.
 Though the commission can recommend prosecutions, there has been a long-standing culture of impunity in the country, which threatens to keep political leaders safe from prosecution.
 However, the commission has focused on justice in terms of recognition and distribution.
 The commission has sought to give victims and perpetrators equal voice in hearings, and have included hearings where children may share their stories, with guidance from counselors.
 Recommendations for redistribution of power and resources has been a focus of the mandate, as major conflicts have arisen due to imbalances in power, land, and resources between ethnic groups.
 Additionally, the commission has focused on educating the country about the history of violence, and emphasises promoting reconciliation through revealing of truth.

 The public is invited and encouraged to participate to fulfill the goal of educating the public.
 Members of the public may attend the public hearings, and can volunteer to assist the TJRC in fulfilling its mandate.
 They may also make submissions to the commission regarding the TJRC mandate.
 Victims may apply for reparations if they qualify.